 You use data loss prevention (DLP) rules to specify conditions to detect, actions to take, and any files to exclude from scanning.

 You can't use this option to configure email data loss prevention (DLP) policies.
-See Data Loss Prevention policy.
+See None.

 You can use these rules across multiple policies.
 For help on creating rules see Create a Data Loss Prevention Rule.